Why Create CHAOSS?

 Who are we?

 CHAOSS is an open source project at the Linux Foundation focused on creating analytics and metrics to help define community health.
 Work in the CHAOSS Project community is largely organized around software and metrics.
-Additionally, users groups provide ways to consider how software and practices can support the deployment of CHAOSS metrics.
+Additionally, user groups provide ways to consider how software and practices can support the deployment of CHAOSS metrics.

 Software: Developing software in the deployment of CHAOSS metrics

 The CHAOSS software working groups are:

-Working Groups: Developing metics around key areas of interest
+Working Groups: Developing metrics around key areas of interest

 The CHAOSS metrics working groups are:

-User Groups: Considering how metrics and software/practics are brought together in important contexts
+User Groups: Considering how metrics and software/practices are brought together in important contexts

 The CHAOSS User Groups are: